 Being conformed to His death involves being made equivalent to or participating fully in it.
 It is the intentional dying to self, walking in the Holy Spirit, and becoming alive in Him.
 Paul clarified, “I have been crucified with Christ; it is no longer I who live, but Christ lives in me” (Galatians 2:20).

 We willfully surrender any and all desires to His will and sovereign orchestration.
-What He gives, we gladly accept; what He removes, we readily relinquish.
+What He gives, we gladly accept.
+As He removes, we readily relinquish.
 We do this acknowledging His purifying transformation is best.
 When intimately and passionately involved with Jesus, we bravely state, “Though He slay me, yet will I trust Him” (Job 13:15) because when “He has tested me, I shall come forth as gold” (Job 23:10).

 His transformation requires progressive refinement.
 We consistently put off the old man and gradually put on the new (Ephesians 4:20-24).
 Old things are passed away; He makes all things new (2 Corinthians 5:17).
 While on this earth, our ultimate goal is “until Christ is formed in you” (Galatians 4:19).
 Yet, even after physical death, we revel in Him because, “I shall be satisfied when I awake in Your likeness” (Psalm 17:15).